Jane Chance: Comparative literature and medievalism

 Other works in which Chance focuses on medieval women and gender studies include Woman as Hero in Old English Literature (1986), which investigated, among other things, the concept of women as peace-weavers and their frequent failure, and The Literary Subversions of Medieval Women (2007); she edited Gender and Text in the Later Middle Ages (1996) and Women Medievalists and the Academy (2005), which Helen Damico, writing in JEGP, called "massive in size and major in significance".

 Tolkien scholarship

 Chance is a leading Tolkien scholar.
 Her books in this field include Tolkien's Art: A 'Mythology for England' (1979; revised edition 2001), The Lord of the Rings: The Mythology of Power (1992; revised edition 2001), in which she uses the theoretical framework of Michel Foucault, Tolkien and the Invention of Myth: A Reader (2004), and Tolkien, Self and Other: "This Queer Creature" (2016), a biography with literary analysis.
+Her book, Tolkien's Art: A 'Mythology for England (1979; revised edition 2001) is considered to be one of the first scholarly studies of Tolkien's works.
+Through looking at Middle Earth in a new way with a Medieval lens, she adds a whole new world to the study of the works of Tolkien.
+She appeared in a 2001 episode of National Geographic, "Beyond the Movie:The Lord of the Rings" and another interview she did with National Geographic ended up in the Collector's DVD Edition of Peter Jackson's The Lord of the Rings: The Fellowship of the Ring.

-Honors
+Honors and distinctions

 Chance was awarded a Guggenheim Fellowship in 1980 and has also received membership in the Institute for Advanced Study in Princeton, New Jersey.
+In 1998 she won the IMAPCT Award for Outstanding Rice Faculty Women from Rice University.

+She received numerous fellowships throughout the years for her research on Medieval Mythography.
+A few of the fellowships she received were the National Endowment for the Humanities (NEH) in the late 1970s, a Residency at the Rockefeller Foundation Bellagio in Lake Como, Italy in 1988, a Visiting Research Fellowship at the University of Edinburgh in the late 1980s, and a Eccles Research Fellow position at the University of Utah in the mid 1990s.

 She won SCMLA Best Book awards for both the Medieval Mythography series and The Literary Subversions of Medieval Women.

 In 2013 she was awarded an honorary doctorate of letters from Purdue University and honored in a symposium at the International Congress on Medieval Studies organized by the Medieval Foremothers' Society.